 Many individuals who desire mental wellness care like therapy or counseling will find that their insurance does not cover those visits or needs, leaving people financially unable to seek the mental care that they need (or having to choose what to give up to make it work).
 This lack of access and affordability to mental health care needs to change.
 The poor focus on and respect for mental wellness can leave those with mental health problems feeling as if they are an unwelcome, misunderstood, unimportant minority, when the statistics related to mental wellness clearly relay this is not true.
 The majority of individuals, including those without a diagnosis, could benefit from regular mental health check-ins and assistance.

 Finding a Solution

-Depression is more common than we think, yet it has not been fully addressed as an epidemic that needs a solution.
-We can learn from celebrity suicides as they provide of with proof that people still hide their unhappiness at the cost of their own life.
+Depression is more common than we think, yet it still has not been fully addressed as an epidemic that needs an immediate solution.
+We must continue to learn from celebrity suicides, as they provide the very public proof that many people are hiding severe unhappiness and need our help, love, support and respect.

 Updated April 2020